 These videos cover a variety of topics to include board development, succession planning, trail funding, health and wellness and asset mapping.
 These are designed to further conversations, provide resources and enhance collaboration within the state.
 Each are led by a content expert at a partner agency, organization or not for profit.

-On the second Wednesday of every month, a new learning will be launched.
-New videos are created with the help of our many partners.
+On the second Wednesday of every month, a new learning is available.
+Videos are created with the help of our many partners.
 A big thank you to those partners to include: local main street organizations, Indiana Department of Transportation, Serve Indiana, Indiana Arts Commission, Indiana State Department of Health, Indiana Office of Tourism, Purdue Center for Regional Development, community foundations and non-profits.

 |Park Planning Panel Discussion||After you watch the overview on how to create a park plan, watch this panel discussion to learn some tips and best practices.||Click here||July 2019|